-As a result of its activities as a U.S. broker-dealer, Edward Jones is subject to the net capital provisions of Rule 15c3-1 of the Exchange Act and capital compliance rules of the FINRA Rule 4110.
+As a result of its activities as a U.S. broker-dealer, Edward Jones is subject to the net capital provisions of Rule 15c3-1 of the Exchange Act and capital compliance rules of FINRA.

 Under the alternative method permitted by the rules, Edward Jones must maintain minimum net capital equal to the greater of \$0.25 or 2% of aggregate debit items arising from client transactions.
 The net capital rules also provide that Edward Jones' partnership capital may not be withdrawn if resulting net capital would be less than minimum requirements.
-Additionally, certain withdrawals require the approval of the Securities and Exchange Commission ("SEC") and FINRA to the extent they exceed defined levels, even though such withdrawals would not cause net capital to be less than minimum requirements.
+Additionally, certain withdrawals require the approval of the U.S. Securities and Exchange Commission ("SEC") and FINRA to the extent they exceed defined levels, even though such withdrawals would not cause net capital to be less than minimum requirements.

-EJ Canada is a registered broker-dealer regulated in 2022 by the Investment Industry Regulatory Organization of Canada ("IIROC").
-Effective January 1, 2023, IIROC was amalgamated into the New Self-Regulatory Organization of Canada ("New SRO") and IIROC's rules were replaced by New SRO's rules.
-Under the regulations prescribed by IIROC as of December 31, 2022 and New SRO currently, EJ Canada was and is required to maintain minimum levels of risk-adjusted capital, which are dependent on the nature of EJ Canada's assets and operations.
+EJ Canada is a registered broker-dealer regulated by the Canadian Investment Regulatory Organization ("CIRO").
+Under the regulations prescribed by CIRO, EJ Canada is required to maintain minimum levels of risk-adjusted capital, which are dependent on the nature of EJ Canada's assets and operations.

-The following table shows the capital figures for the U.S. and Canada broker-dealers as of December 31, 2022:
+The following table shows the capital figures for the U.S. and Canada broker-dealers as of June 30, 2023:

-U.S. Net capital \$ 1,038 Net capital in excess of the minimum required \$ 965 Net capital as a percentage of aggregate debit items 28.4% Net capital after anticipated capital withdrawals, as a percentage of aggregate debit items 13.3% Canada Regulatory risk-adjusted capital \$ 103 Regulatory risk-adjusted capital in excess of the minimum required \$ 102
+U.S. Net capital \$ 1,156 Net capital in excess of the minimum required \$ 1,090 Net capital as a percentage of aggregate debit items 34.9% Net capital after anticipated capital withdrawals, as a percentage of aggregate debit items 16.5%

+Canada

+Regulatory risk-adjusted capital \$ 116

+Regulatory risk-adjusted capital in excess of the minimum required \$ 115